 This class is a mixture of instruction and lab and attendance is strongly encouraged.
 Significant time in class will be spent working as a group.
-General requirements for class attendance and make-up assignments and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx accompanied by the ticket number received from the Help Desk or other service when the problem was reported to them.
+General requirements for class attendance and make-up assignments and other work in this course are consistent with university policies that can be found at:

+https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx deadline please consult with me.
+Technology failures will not result in penalized work if the professor was contacted in a timely manner about such failures.
+Any requests for make-ups due to technical issues MUST be accompanied by the ticket number received from the Help Desk or other service when the problem was reported to them.